Ramandu's daughter: Literature

 Ramandu's daughter is introduced in C. S. Lewis's 1952 book The Voyage of the Dawn Treader.
 In the novel, siblings Edmund and Lucy Pevensie and their cousin Eustace Scrubb are transported to the fantasy world Narnia through a painting of a boat; they help Caspian X, the king of Narnia, sail to the edge of the world on the ship Dawn Treader in order to find the Seven Great Lords of Narnia.
 As part of their journey, they travel to Ramandu's Island, which is home to the "star at rest" Ramandu, and are greeted by his daughter.
 Lewis only references the character through titles, never by her name.
 Portrayed as a young and beautiful immortal woman with long blonde hair, she is first shown wearing a blue gown and holding a lit candle.
 The character provides hope to Caspian X and his companions, who had discovered that the Lords Mavramorn, Revilian and Argoz were cursed by a sleeping enchantment.

 Caspian X talks about the fairy tale "Sleeping Beauty" with Ramandu's daughter and suggests kissing her to reverse the curse on the lords.
 She tells him that she will only kiss him once the enchantment is broken, and proposes to him.
 Caspian X makes a promise to her before departing that he will break the curse.
 He returns to Ramandu's Island three years after the end of his voyage, and marries Ramandu's daughter; the couple serves as the rulers of Narnia.
 Fifteen years into their rule, Ramandu's daughter and Caspian X have a son named Rilian.
 In the 1953 novel The Silver Chair, the Lady of the Green Kirtle, in the form of a snake, kills Ramandu's daughter while she is sleeping in a glade during a May ride with a twenty-year old Rilian.
 Her body is taken back to the city, and she is remembered as "a gracious and wise lady in whose veins flowed the blood of stars".
 While attempting to seek revenge for his mother's death, Rilian is seduced by the Lady of the Green Kirtle.
-In the 1956 book The Last Battle, Ramandu's daughter is present, alongside her husband and son, as one of the "faithful" during the Great Reunion, in which all the series' good characters, except Susan, are brought back together.
+In the 1956 book The Last Battle, Ramandu's daughter is present, alongside her husband and son, as one of the "faithful" during the Great Reunion, in which all the series' good characters, except Susan Pevensie, are brought back together.